 To select a template, press the Menu key and select File > Templates > Select template...
-A list of available templates opens; select one and press OK.
+A list of available templates opens.
+Select a template and press OK.

-To save a document as a template, press the Menu key and select File > Templates > Save as template....
+To save a document as a template, press the Menu key and select File > Templates > Save as template...

 To delete a template, go to File manager.
-See page 202.
+See page 204.